 Verizon’s wireless service revenue

-Let’s take a look at the two important components of Verizon’s (VZ) wireless revenue.
-The smaller part is the company’s wireless equipment revenue, and the bigger part is its wireless service revenue.
-Wall Street anticipates Verizon’s wireless service revenues to accelerate their decline in 2Q17 to ~7.2% YoY (year-over-year).
+In this part, we’ll discuss the two most important divisions of Verizon’s (VZ) wireless revenues.
+The smaller part is the company’s wireless equipment revenues, while the larger part is its wireless service revenues.
+In the first quarter, Verizon reported wireless service revenues of $16.1 billion—up ~4.4% YoY (year-over-year).